Water company United Utilities and Kidney Care UK have formed a partnership to give kidney patients in the North West additional support.

-Keep up to date with the latest Kidney Care UK news; including information on our latest campaigns and kidney related research.
+Keep up to date with information on our latest campaigns and kidney related research.

 Lack of reimbursement leaves home haemodialysis patients left out in the cold, according to new report